jo-seph/Mobisens/README.md

 # Mobile sensor

-Mobile Sensor for mobile sensor for particle matter and NOx/CO Gas is meant as an open project for everyone
+Mobile Sensor for particle matter and NOx/CO Gas is meant as an open project for everyone

 Hardware: